DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning: Experiments

 We report ablations of our cross-task distillation module on the VKITTI2 dataset on both the \SD{} and \SDN{} setups.
 We evaluate our method using different combinations of our module, varying the position and number of exchange blocks (\cref{tab:ablate_mtl}), changing the type of fusion used (\cref{tab:ablate_fusion}), or the type of attention used (\cref{tab:ablate_attention}).

-\paragr{{Multi-task exchange}.} In \cref{tab:ablate_mtl} we report {variations} of our MTL framework with \mainblockshort{} (cf.~\cref{sec:meth-mtl-refblock}) positioned at different scales in the decoders{, where scale $s$ is the number of downsampling from input resolution}.
-We observe that with a single block (upper part{, \cref{tab:ablate_mtl}}), the $\dmtl{SD}$ and $\dmtl{SDN}$ metrics are lower if the block is placed early in the decoder (\ie scale 4) as opposed to being later in the decoder (\ie scale 1).
-This {resonates} with the intuition that late features are more task-specific, and thus better appropriate for cross-task distillation.
-Using several blocks (lower part{, \cref{tab:ablate_mtl}}) was shown marginally beneficial, and at a cost of significantly more parameters (`Param.' column).
+\paragr{Multi-task exchange.} In \cref{tab:ablate_mtl} we report variations of our MTL framework with \mainblockshort{} (cf.~\cref{sec:meth-mtl-refblock}) positioned at different scales in the decoders, where scale $s$ is the number of downsamplings from input resolution.
+We observe that with a single block (upper part, \cref{tab:ablate_mtl}), the $\dmtl{SD}$ and $\dmtl{SDN}$ metrics are lower if the block is placed early in the decoder (\ie scale 4) as opposed to being later in the decoder (\ie scale 1).
+This follows the intuition that late features are more task-specific, thus better appropriate for cross-task distillation.
+Using several blocks (lower part, \cref{tab:ablate_mtl}) was shown marginally beneficial, and at a cost of significantly more parameters (`Param.' column).

-\paragr{{Multi-task features} fusion.} Considering a single \mainblockshort{} at scale 1, we replace the original {\textit{add}} fusion operator in \cref{eq:base_fusion} with either a {\textit{concatenation}} or a {\textit{product}} and report results in \cref{tab:ablate_fusion}.
-We show this choice impacts the overall delta metric.
-Experimentally, we notice that the gap differs on other datasets though `add' and `prod' remain best.
+\paragr{Multi-task features fusion.} Considering a single \mainblockshort{} at scale 1, we replace the original \textit{add} fusion operator in \cref{eq:base_fusion} with either a \textit{concatenation} or a \textit{product} and report results in \cref{tab:ablate_fusion} showing that this choice impacts the overall delta metric.
+We notice that the gap differs on other datasets though `add' and `prod' remain always best.

 \paragr{Correlation-guided attention.} While our original xTAM design (cf.~\cref{sec:xtam}) uses spatial attention with \cref{eq:crosstaskji} for cross-task correlation-guided exchange, other practices exist in the literature~\cite{vandenhende2020mtinet}.
 Hence, in \cref{tab:ablate_attention} we replace our choice of attention in \cref{eq:crosstaskji} using either \textit{spatial} attention, \textit{channel} attention, or \textit{both}.
 Results show that \textit{channel} attentions or \textit{both} are less efficient here, and come at higher implementation complexity.